How to Buy the Perfect Engagement Ring

 Does she wear a lot of gold or is she a silver kind of girl?
 Is she passionate about a certain colour or stone?
 Her engagement ring should complement the rest of her jewellery box, particularly if she wears rings day to day.

 If you’re uncertain about which metal to buy, take a look at her skin tone.
 There’s no hard and fast rule, but dark skin tones are best suited to yellow gold, whereas very pale skin looks good with white metals, such as silver, white gold or platinum.
+Most skin tones suit a classic gold or a rose gold tone.

 Is her day-to-day style classic?
 Delicate?
 Alternative?
 Does she like bold colours?
 Is she a romantic or super practical?
 Having her characteristics in mind will help you choose a ring to suit her personality and style.